What To Expect

 - Additional costs may include airfare, student visa fees, host country health insurance, and spending money.

 - Financial aid and scholarships (Vickroy, etc.) can be applied for one semester* for all LVC affiliated study off-campus programs.
-Presidential Award recipients will receive the equivalent of a Vickroy scholarship for the off-campus semester.
-For the Australia, China, Dominican Republic Service Learning track in Santiago, the Washington Center and Philadelphia Center Internship programs, institutional financial aid will be limited to a maximum 33 percent tuition.
+Presidential Award and Allwein scholarship recipients will receive the equivalent of a Vickroy scholarship (50% tuition reduction) for the off-campus semester.
+For the Australia, Washington Center and Philadelphia Center Internship programs, institutional financial aid will be limited to a maximum 33% tuition.
 Tuition remission and tuition exchange students will receive partial tuition reduction for the semester off-campus.
-International student grant recipients are not eligible for institutional aid for a study off-campus semester.

 *Double foreign language majors retain institutional aid for two study abroad semesters.